Gibberlings3/Skills-and-Abilities/README.md

 SET NATURAL SNARES: DESC

-Hide in Natural Settings, allowing the barbarian to hide outdoors only (EEex required).
+Hide in Natural Settings, allowing the barbarian to hide outdoors only (EEex Strongly Recommended).

-Add Detect Illusions (three subcomponents):
+Add Detect Illusions (five subcomponents):

-Add Detect Illusions as a thief (EEex required)
+Add Detect Illusions as a thief (EEex Strongly Recommended)

-Add Feral Senses (detect illusions as a spell like ability as a part of Barbarian Rage)
+Feral Senses: Detect Illusion spell-like ability while raging

 BARBARIAN RAGE: DESC

-Add Feral Senses (detect illusions thief ability as a part of Barbarian Rage)
+Feral Senses: Detect Illusion thief-like ability while raging

 BARBARIAN RAGE: DESC

+Add Detect Illusions as a thief and feral senses as a spell like ability (EEex Strongly Recommended)

+BARBARIAN RAGE: DESC

+Add Detect Illusions as a thief and feral senses as a thief like ability, but with +20% bonus when raging.

-Options to Remove Rage (the 1e barbarian does not have rage)
+Remove Rage

 ### Add New Paladin Abilities